YShokrollahi/llama3-finetuning/README.md

 #readme
-How to Fine-Tune LLaMA 3 with LoRA in H100 GPUs
+How to Fine-Tune LLaMA 3 with LoRA in H100 GPUs or A100

 To fine-tune LLaMA 3 using LoRA (Low-Rank Adaptation), follow these steps: